OlumideOlufowose/CypressAuto/README.md

 - Open the project folder in Visual Studio Code
 - Open the terminal on Visual Studio code and install dependencies using the 'npm install' command
   * npm install
-- Follow the prompts to create a package.json file
 - Install Cypress Application using "npm install cypress" command
   * npm install cypress
 - Start Cypress application using the 'npm cypress open' command